openstack-archive/infra-manual/doc/source/zuulv3.rst

 changes, the job name will now be `openstack-py27` rather than `gate-project-python27`.

-..
-TODO: xref job naming guide
+For details about job names, see :ref:`v3_naming`.

 Most jobs will be migrated automatically
 ----------------------------------------